 He ruled out any suggestions that Britain could help resolve the ongoing conflict in Syria, saying “We do not expect an arsonist to be a firefighter.”

-"How can you ask them to play a role in making the situation better, more stable?
-How can we expect them to make the violence less while they want to send military supply to the terrorists and don't try to ease the dialogue between the Syrian(s)."
+“How can you ask them to play a role in making the situation better, more stable, how can we expect them to make the violence less when they want to send the military supply to the terrorist?” he added.

 Syria has been locked in an increasingly bloody civil war since demonstrations broke out against President Assad in March 2011.
 According to UN estimates, at least 70,000 people have been killed in the conflict.